Selvam-DG/Machine_Learning_Techniques/Linear_Regression/README.md

 **Result prediction**
 8. R-square is the coefficient of determination.
+   - It is a measure of the percentage of variability of the dependent variable (𝐲) in the data explained by the model!
 9. check R_square, adjusted R_square( Threshold is 0.7) - check the adjusted R square values which consider only significant variables whereas the R square considers both significant and non-significant variables.
 10. Check the p_value of all independent variables (should be less than 0.05)